 Take Stock of Your Diet habits

-The Ijebu Heritage Half Marathon maybe months and many training miles away but as far as your diet is concerned, the preparations for race day can start now.
+The Ijebu International Half Marathon maybe months and many training miles away but as far as your diet is concerned, the preparations for race day can start now.
 The good news is that you probably won’t have to make drastic changes to your current eating habits; there is no need to buy expensive supplements or special foods.

 On Your Marks

 As you embark on your training program you should take stock of your current diet habits.
 Remember that food is the fuel that will help to ensure your body makes it through the miles of training in the months ahead.
 Flunk on your diet and fluid intake and you risk feeling tired and run-down.
 Use this checklist to make sure you are giving yourself the right start.

 Are You Eating Enough?

 You should aim to get around 60 percent of all your daily calories from foods which are high in carbohydrate including bread, pasta, potatoes, rice, beans, lentils, fruits, and vegetables.
 Unlike protein and fat, carbohydrate is stored in your muscles so that it is readily available for energy when you are running.